 One of the primary reasons that many breast cancer patients experience appetite loss is because of nausea.
 Nausea is a common side effect of some breast cancer treatments including chemotherapy.
 Medical marijuana has been shown to significantly reduce nausea and other unwanted side-effects from breast cancer treatments.

 Neuropathy in cancer patients typically occurs when nerves are damaged.
 One of the most common ways that patients experience neuropathy is from treatments such as radiation or chemotherapy.
 Neuropathy can cause several symptoms including tingling, burning, or pain.

 Like how medical marijuana can help with chronic pain, it is also able to help relieve the symptoms associated with neuropathy pain.
 Many medical marijuana patients report significant relief from their neuropathy symptoms after using medical cannabis.

 Medical marijuana has the potential to significantly benefit many breast cancer patients.
 Its ability to help with chronic pain, appetite loss, nausea, neuropathy, and more has proven effective for many patients.
 While research is still early, it also appears that cannabis may have other positive benefits that could help in the fight against cancer.

 Living with breast cancer can be difficult, but medical cannabis can help make things better.
 With plenty of different methods of ingestion to fit every individual’s needs, there really is something for everyone.
-Take the first step to bettering your life by contacting us at Green Relief Health today to schedule a time to speak with one of our medical marijuana doctors about your Maryland medical marijuana certification.
+Take the first step to bettering your life by contacting us at Green Relief Health today to schedule a time to speak with one of our medical marijuana doctors about your Maryland or Delaware medical marijuana certification.